truj1ll0/mkdocs-help-center/docs/embedded-studio/embedded-studio-designer.md

 The Embedded Studio designer is divided into two sections:

-- **Options panel**: Adjust Style and Configure settings for each page.
+- **Sidebar**: Adjust Style and Configure settings for each page.
-- **Preview panel**: Displays real-time updates to show how changes will look for supporters.
+- **Canvas**: Displays real-time updates to show how changes will look for supporters.

 **Switching between pages**